Home Home Sellers The Smart Seller’s Guide to Buy Home Santa Clara Timing

 Sports, tech, and community

-See all 106 active listings in Santa Clara
+See all active listings in Santa Clara

 Search Santa Clara Homes →

+A lot of sellers in Santa Clara go through exactly this kind of second-guessing.
 But here is the part most people have not stopped to think about yet: there is no single magic week.
 There is a window.
-And right now, you are still inside it.
-Does that change how you are looking at your timeline?
+And the question worth asking yourself is whether you are still inside it.

 What Does Your Situation Actually Look Like Right Now?